Halloween Party Pranks and Games

 - a single selection of slow-paced music

-- A covered can in which are several live garden snails (some brave soul will have to have collected these earlier in the day and hidden the stash)
+- A covered can in which are several live garden snails (some brave soul will have to collect these earlier in the day and hide the stash).

 First, ask for volunteers to perform an interpretive dance: make up any excuse that may be believed by your group.
 Collect them in a group, and tell them they will be blindfolded and stocking-footed to better "feel" the music without distractions.